-CASE STUDY

-Iowa Vocational Implements VR Technology for Teens and Adults With Special Needs

-The Challenge

-Engage special needs students in STEM to support their development of 21st-century work skills
+CASE STUDY Iowa Vocational Implements AR/VR Technology for Teens and Adults with Special Needs The Challenge Engage special needs students in STEM to support their development of career and technical education (CTE) skills.

-The Solution

-With zSpace, students are actively participating, enthusiastic about learning, and demonstrating 21stcentury skills.
-Students at Iowa Vocational Rehabilitation Services (IVRS) are incorporating virtual reality (VR) technology into its curriculum to ignite the interest of special needs students in STEM (Science, Technology, Engineering and Math) careers and support their development of 21st-century work skills.
-Using zSpace, students learn STEM subjects using 3D, virtual-holographic images that they can move and manipulate.
+The Solution With zSpace, students are actively participating, enthusiastic about learning, and demonstrating 21st century skills.
+Students at Iowa Vocational Rehabilitation Services (IVRS) are incorporating augmented and virtual reality technology into its curriculum to ignite the interest of special needs students in STEM (Science, Technology, Engineering and Math) careers and support their development of 21st-century work skills.
+Using zSpace, students learn STEM subjects using AR/VR images that they can move and manipulate.
 Initial pilots with the technology indicate that zSpace could transform the way students with disabilities are taught.
 The active participation and enthusiasm students exhibit with zSpace are some of the reasons Kenda Jochimsen, bureau chief of Iowa Rehabilitation Services, is expanding the usage of virtual reality at IVRS.
 "I knew students loved anything technology and did not doubt the value of the medium by which students would be presented information," she said.
-"But when I observed students in high school who have disabilities, who are in special education, use zSpace's virtual reality computer, I was convinced that this could be a potential game changer for students with disabilities."
+"But when I observed students in high school who have disabilities, who are in special education, use zSpace, I was convinced that this could be a potential game changer for students with disabilities."
 Jochimsen described one of the initial learning sessions with zSpace.
 At the start of the session, the students were quiet, and one student was unable to maintain much eye contact with an adult and reticent to get involved.
 Another male student with significant written language deficits was not confident enough to even ask aloud for assistance.
 A female student who was more outgoing appeared to be excited and interested, but she and another female student approached the system as isolated learners.
 Within 15 minutes three of the students began interacting with one another, and within 20 minutes the young male student was asking the other two students how to spell words that needed to be entered into the unit being studied.
+CONTINUED ON REVERSE CC They're also interacting with each other and the instructors like they never have before.
+KENDA JOCHIMSEN Bureau Chief Iowa Rehabilitation Services